 Fortunately, there are several ways to protect against a MITM attack.
 Cryptee employs SSL to ensure our encryption codes are properly delivered to your devices and not tampered with en-route.
 Generally, a successful MITM attack requires breaking SSL, typically by using forged SSL certificates.
 There are browser plugins in existence today that can be used to detect forged certificates and greatly reduce the risk of a MITM attack.
-We recommend Certificate Patrol.3 - Unauthorized backdoor
+Since the industry is moving forward so quickly, we're reluctant to recommend one, but you can research and find different ways to defend yourself against this very rare scenario if you would like.3 - Unauthorized backdoor

 Another attack vector would be if an attacker somehow gained access to Cryptee's servers without us noticing.
 Such an attacker could conceivably change Cryptee's code to send malicious pieces of code to the user's browser, which would either allow the attacker to get users' unencrypted data directly or have the users' encryption keys sent for future use in a MITM attack.